IngestAI/deepmark/README.md

 # Why are We Doing This? - Problem Statement

 AI sparked a revolution in the last decade and now AI Subject Matter Experts at MIT (<a href="https://horizon.mit.edu/about-us" target="_blank">https://horizon.mit.edu/about-us</a>) believe that Generative AI is going to further transform several domains such as code development, chatbots, audio/video amongst many others.
 With the advancement of Generative AI companies such as openAI and their products such as ChatGPT, there are legal, ethical and trust issues with Gen AI.
-These challenges beg the need for a good assessment of the products including metrics that need to aim to improve or rank these various algorithms and models that drive the overall technology.
+These challenges beg the need for a good assessment of the products including metrics that need to aim to improve or rank these various models that drive the overall technology.
 This is also a roadblock for adaptation of GenAI in several companies today.
-This also leads to trustworthiness of the platforms. <a href="https://www.bloomberg.com/news/articles/2023-05-02/samsung-bans-chatgpt-and-other-generative-ai-use-by-staff-after-leak" target="_blank">ChatGPT was banned</a> at Samsung after one of its employees inadvertently pasted IP material on the platform which could be potentially used by the competitor as information flows back to OpenAI.
-Recently, Hollywood workers went on strike with several lawsuits alleging misuse of copyrights by Generative AI solutions which could imitate real humans with high precision.

 According to <a href="https://hbr.org/2023/06/managing-the-risks-of-generative-ai" target="_blank">recent HBR report</a>: Generative AI cannot operate on a set-it-and-forget-it basis — the tools need constant oversight.

-In summary, organizations need to be able to assess AI models on their own data to deliver verifiable results that balance accuracy, precision, recall (the model’s ability to correctly identify positive cases within a given dataset), and reliability, as models can produce different answers to the same prompts, impeding the user’s ability to assess the accuracy of outputs.

-According to <a href="https://hbr.org/2023/06/managing-the-risks-of-generative-ai" target="_blank">recent HBR report</a>: Generative AI cannot operate on a set-it-and-forget-it basis — the tools need constant oversight.
-Recently, Hollywood workers went on strike with several lawsuits alleging misuse of copyrights by Generative AI solutions which could imitate real humans with high precision.

 Although assessment metrics are clearly defined and intrinsic metrics are normally assessed almost instantly when an LLM model is released, there’s no available tools (open-source or proprietary) that enable developers to seamlessly make task-specific (intrinsic) assessments.
 The only solution close to it is the LangChain LangSmith but it is a low-code library, which is still in closed beta and is not mature enough to provide comprehensive metrics that are essential for adoption.